-To increase the security of your account, Two-Factor Authentication can be enabled from the Preferences of the Dashlane application.
-An additional code will then be required each time you need to authorize a new device to access your account, or even each time you log in to your account (that is for you to choose).
-Please note that Two-Factor Authentication completely replaces the security codes which would be normally sent to you by e-mail when authenticating a new device, or resetting/deleting your account.
+To increase the security of your account, two-factor authentication can be enabled in your Dashlane preferences.
+An additional code will then be required either whenever you authorize a new device to access your account, or else each time you log in to your account.
+Please note that two-factor authentication replaces the security codes which are normally sent to you by e-mail when authenticating a new device or resetting/deleting your account.

-- How to sign-in to your Dashlane account if Two-Factor Authentication is enabled
+- How to sign-in to your Dashlane account once two-factor authentication is enabled

-Two-Factor Authentication (2FA) is a feature that will keep your account even safer in the event someone manages to get access to your master password.
-With 2FA, a hacker will not be able to access your data unless they also have a hold of the device you set up Two-Factor Authentication with.
-Of course, this means that you must always have access to that device (or the back-up solutions that we offer when activating Two-Factor Authentication!)
+Two-factor authentication (2FA) is a feature that will keep your account safe in the event someone gains access to your Master Password.
+With 2FA, a hacker will not be able to access your data unless they also have a hold of the device you used to set up two-factor authentication.
+Naturally, this means that you must always have access to that device, though there are back-up solutions proposed when you activate the feature.

-You need to have any TOTP-based mobile authenticator installed on your mobile device to enable the Two-Factor Authentication feature in Dashlane.
-You can install any authenticator, however, a few examples are Authy (for iOS and for Android), Google Authenticator (for iOS and for Android), and FreeOTP (for iOS and Android).
+You need to have a TOTP-based mobile authenticator installed on the mobile device you wish to use for your 2FA.
+A few examples are Authy (for iOS and for Android), Google Authenticator (for iOS and for Android), or FreeOTP (for iOS and Android).
 If you do not have a mobile device, you can, for instance, use WinAuth.

 Only when I add a new device to my account means that you will need to authenticate yourself via your second factor only when an unauthorized device is used to access your Dashlane account.
 Once authenticated, we will never ask you to repeat this step on that device.

 Each time I log into Dashlane is the most secure setting.
-You will need to authenticate yourself via your second factor each time your Dashlane account is accessed.
+You will need to authenticate yourself via your second factor each time you access your Dashlane account.

-Now it is time to use your Two-Factor Authentication app!
-We are going to use Google Authenticator here, but all Two-Factor Authentication apps normally work like this.
-Open the Two-Factor Authentication app on your mobile device, tap on the Menu icon located at the top-right corner and choose Set up account to add a new entry.
-If it’s your first time using a Two-Factor Authentication app, you should be able to add a new entry by choosing Begin setup at the bottom.
+Now it is time to use your two-factor authentication app.
+We are going to use Google Authenticator here, but all two-factor authentication apps work similarly.
+Open the app on your mobile device, tap on the Menu icon located at the top-right corner and choose Set up account to add a new entry.
+If it’s your first time using a two-factor authentication app, you should be able to add a new entry by choosing Begin setup at the bottom.